 The symptoms of mallet toe may be minor early on, but often progress over time, becoming more severe.
 These include:

-For some, the toe remains flexible, but as mallet toe progresses, it can become inflexible and stuck in the bent position.
-Because of the abnormal position, the toe often develops calluses or corns where the toe rubs against socks and shoes, causing additional symptoms such as bleeding, redness, and inflammation.
+For some, the toe remains flexible, but as mallet toe progresses, it can become inflexible and stuck in a bent position.
+Because of this abnormal position, the toe often develops calluses or corns where it rubs against socks and shoes, causing additional symptoms such as bleeding, redness, and inflammation.

 Treatments to Consider Before Surgery

-If mallet toe is caught early on, there are less invasive treatments that may help.
+If mallet toe is caught early on, less invasive treatments may help.
 For some people, removing corns and calluses and using shoe inserts to realign the toe may help.
 Orthotics or specially designed shoes may also help.
-If there are inflammation and pain, injections can relieve the discomfort but may need to be repeated periodically.
+If there is inflammation and pain, injections can relieve the discomfort but may need to be repeated periodically.

 If more conservative treatments don’t bring relief, mallet toe surgery can help.
 It is minimally invasive and can be done in the office or at an outpatient surgical clinic.
-It is rarely done as a hospital surgery unless there are other issues involved.
+It is rarely done as a hospital surgery unless other issues are involved.

 Mallet toe surgery involves cutting the tendons or joint capsules in the affected toe.
-For mallet toe, the most common procedure is Tenotomy and Capsulotomy.
+The most common procedures for mallet toe are Tenotomy and Capsulotomy.
 In this procedure, the tight tendons and capsules on the top and bottom of the contracted or curved toe joint are cut or severed to release the contraction.
 This allows the soft tissues to relax and flatten to their normal position.

-Other surgical options for mallet toe include arthroplasty, including removal of bone and cartilage in order to realign the toe, joint removal, or implantation of a plastic orthotic to space the toes properly.
+Other surgical options for mallet toe include arthroplasty, which includes removing bone and cartilage to realign the toe, joint removal, or implantation of a plastic orthotic to space the toes properly.
 Surgical realignment or derotation of overlapping mallet toes can be done by removing a bone segment and wedge of skin.
 In a few cases, an osteotomy procedure may require the toe to be fixed with a wire or pin through the toe bones.

 What to Expect After Mallet Toe Surgery